Miller Arcade: History

 Miller Arcade was opened in 1899 and was modelled off the much larger Burlington Arcade, London and was designed by Edwin Bush who was working for the Birmingham based company Essen, Nichol and Goodman.
 Bush constructed the building on behalf of Nathanial Miller, a Preston dentist who in 1895 held a competition for the commission of his new building.
 Construction began in August 1896.
 The building replaced some old terraced houses and shops known as "The Shambles" that were owned by the Miller family who had previously failed to sell the area.
 The Shambles were built by the Molyneux family at the beginning of the eighteenth century.
 The building originally had pepper pot turrets on each corner but these had to be removed in the 1920s due to safety concerns.
-The upper floors of the building were used as a hotel during the buildings earlier years.
-Turkish Baths were added to the building in the early twentieth century and operated up until 1947.
+In addition to the shops, the building also included Victorian Turkish baths, originally leased to A[lfred] Arbury, opening on or around 14 January 1899, and remaining open under his successors until 1947.
+The upper floors of the building were used as a hotel during the building's earlier years.
 There was also a room called "The Geisha Ballroom" within the building during its earlier years.

-Centre information & stores
+Centre information and stores

 Miller Arcade is a Victorian building with an Italian terracotta style facade.
 The architecture inside the centre is ornate tiling, vintage shop fronts and high-glass panelled ceilings.
 There are also some benches in the middle of the centre.
 The building has three storeys over the cellars along with an attic storey.
 The upper floors were previously occupied by a hotel.
 Historic England lists the floors as office space.
 However, these floors have been vacant for many years.
 As of present, the building is owned by Callaway Estate Limited.

 The shops and eateries inside Miller Arcade include Rohan, Rise, Baluga Bar & Club, IceBurg, Smashed, Haute Dolci and Subway.